 WELCOME TO YOUR

-The I-526 Lowcountry Corridor EAST Public Information Meeting is available online until December 1, 2021.
-ALL Public Information Meeting materials are available online below.
+The I-526 Lowcountry Corridor EAST Public Information Meeting ended December 1, 2021.
+ALL Public Information Meeting materials are still available online below.
 In-person opportunities to participate were held on:

 - Tuesday, October 26, 5-7 PM, R. L. Jones Center (391 Egypt Road, Mount Pleasant, SC)

 - Wednesday, October 27, 5-7 PM, Felix C. Davis Community Center (4800 Park Circle, North Charleston, SC – CARTA Routes 13 & 104)

 These drop-in Public Information Meetings took place partially indoors and partially outdoors.
 These open house meetings did not have a formal presentation.
 The City of North Charleston required masks inside their buildings.
 Masks were highly encouraged when not required.
 The COVID-19 conditions were continually monitored.
 In accordance with current public health guidelines, temperature checks were performed at all meetings.
 Anyone with a temperature of over 100.4 was not allowed to enter the facility.

-The purpose of the Public Information Meeting is to:
+The purpose of the Public Information Meeting was to:

 - Explain how YOUR input has been used to inform the concepts development and screening process